 Lombardi’s book provokes the question: Who gets to be a hero?
 The victors and the war makers stand on every plinth and pedestal and glower from the town squares.
 Meanwhile, names like William Apess and Susan Schnall are barely known: These human beings trained as fighters who clung to their humanity, as well as the belief that the only way to survive is to ensure that no one else sees what they saw, smells what they smelled or perpetrates what they were forced to perpetrate.

 Throughout “I Ain’t Marching Anymore,” Lombardi weaves a tapestry of interconnection, mutual inspiration and motivation.
-She centers to center the voices and experiences of women, African Americans, Native Americans and recent immigrants.
+She centers the voices and experiences of women, African Americans, Native Americans and recent immigrants.
 Again and again, these marginalized people experienced war — fought, suffered and cared for the wounded and buried the dead.
 They were forever changed by their harrowing experiences.
 And so, they resisted war and violence and worked to ensure that those conscripted to fight the nation’s wars were taken care of in the aftermath.

 While reading the book, I kept highlighted every unfamiliar name.
 These are just a few that stood out: